TravelNotes.org - The Online Guide to Travel

 The capital of Venezuela, near the Caribbean port of La Guaira, was founded in 1567 as Santiago de Leon de Caracas; after the Caracas Indians who once inhabited the fertile valley of northern Venezuela.

-The visitor looking for a postcard of Caracas will find many of motorways crossing and weaving through concrete towers; only at night did Caracas look acceptable.
-Darkness hides the towering poor excuse for architecture, and neon takes over.
+The visitor looking for a postcard of Caracas will find many of motorways crossing and weaving through concrete towers; only at night did Caracas look acceptable; when darkness hides the towering poor excuse for architecture, and neon takes over.

 From a moving vehicle on one of the motorways, there's a mystery behind the yellow and green.
 The shining lights from the hills that accommodate the poorer residents, sparkle like a mass of skiers on a torchlight descent.